High on Fire: History

 On December 17, 2008, High on Fire signed a recording deal with Koch Records.
-On August 1, 2009, it was announced that a new album would be recorded with producer Greg Fidelman.
+On August 1, 2009, it was announced a new album would be recorded with producer Greg Fidelman.
 Later that month, following the news of the new album, High on Fire announced a tour with Mastodon, Dethklok, and Converge.
 The tour spanned from October 2 to November 21.

 In August 2009, the band went into post-production of the follow-up to Death Is This Communion at The Pass Studios in Los Angeles.
 The album artwork for the new album was released on January 7, 2010.
 On January 15, following the release of the album artwork, the song Frost Hammer was posted on the band's Myspace page, and a video for the song was released on March 16, 2010.
 High on Fire's fifth album Snakes for the Divine was formally released on February 23, 2010.

 In March 2010, the band announced a headlining U.S. tour to promote the album; supporting bands for the tour include Priestess, Black Cobra, and Bison B.C.
 On April 6, 2010, the band announced they would be opening for Metallica for eight European shows.

 In 2010, the band was confirmed as being part of the soundtrack for Namco Bandai Games' 2010 remake of Splatterhouse.

 On April 3, 2012, High on Fire released their sixth studio album, De Vermis Mysteriis.
 Metalsucks.net reviews editor Sammy O'Hagar argued that the band has "rebounded in epic fashion" since their last album, and that "Even for a band as esteemed as High on Fire, [De Vermis Mysteriis] is a career high point."

 High on Fire was scheduled to play the 2012 Mayhem Festival but dropped off the tour due to Matt Pike's health.
 Pike returned to the band and they once again began touring in November 2012.